Jaco26/do-dr-how-to/docs/deploy/droplet-as-git-remote.md

 # Save the location we wish to use as our working tree in an environment variable called TARGET
 # Since we are not at the top-level directory of the working tree (we're in a bare repo with no
 # working tree), you should tell Git where the top-level of the working tree is, with the
-# --work-tree=<path> option (or GIT_WORK_TREE environment variable).
-This is where Git will
+# --work-tree=<path> option.
+This is where Git will recreate our projects files and folders
-# recreate our projects files and folders and where we can execute other scripts if we wish.
+# and where we can execute other scripts if we wish.
 TARGET=/home/$USER/my-repo-deploy

 # Setup a bash "while read" loop to read the arguments passed to this script by Git